 - 2. How do I get home detention?

 - 3. How does home electronic monitoring work?

 - 4. What happens if I violate home detention rules?

 1. What is a home detention program?

 Home arrest in Colorado is an alternative correctional sentence where you are allowed to serve your sentence within your home.
 Under the terms of a home detention program, you shall remain within your approved residence at all times, except for approved activities, such as:

 - Seeking employment;

-- Working at his or her job;
+- Working at your job;

-- Conducting his or her own business;
+- Conducting your own business;

 - Attending an educational institution; and